Social capital: Geography

 Another area where social capital can be seen as an area of study in geography is through the analysis of participation in volunteerism and its support of different governments.
 One area to look into with this is through those who participate in social organizations.
 People that participate are of different races, ages, and economic status.
 With these in mind, variances of the space in which these different demographics may vary, causing a difference in involvement among areas.
 Secondly, there are different social programs for different areas based on economic situation.
 A governmental organization would not place a welfare center in a wealthier neighborhood where it would have very limited support to the community, as it is not needed.
 Thirdly, social capital can be affected by the participation of individuals of a certain area based on the type of institutions that are placed there.
 Mohan supports this with the argument of J. Fox in his paper "Decentralization and Rural Development in Mexico", which states "structures of local governance in turn influence the capacity of grassroots communities to influence social investments."
 With this theory, if the involvement of a government in specific areas raises the involvement of individuals in social organizations and/or communities, this will in turn raise the social capital for that area.
 Since every area is different, the government takes that into consideration and will provide different areas with different institutions to fit their needs thus there will be different changes in social capital in different areas.

+Social capital has been used by Ostrom and others to explain why some groups can successfully maintain commons resources.
+In contrast, in Beyond Collective Action Problems (2024), Atul Pokharel argues that perceived fairness, rather than social capital, better explains why some communities sustain cooperation over long periods.
+Drawing on a follow-up survey of 233 farmer-managed irrigation systems in Nepal originally documented by Elinor Ostrom and colleagues, Pokharel contends that users' assessments of whether a cooperative arrangement is fair are more closely associated with continued cooperation than social capital–based accounts predict.